stackbit-projects/marvelous-lettuce-313e3/content/pages/index.md

         media_position: left
         media_width: fifty
       - title: Newsletter
-        subtitle: Proven tips on what works.
+        subtitle: Proven tips that work.
         content: "Shoulder Specialists also does\_**extensive research**\_on key shoulder topics\non\_**hot topics in the field**.\n"
         actions:
           - label: Learn More